MetaphorData/connectors/metaphor/bigquery/README.md

 #### BigQuery Job Project ID

-By default, all BigQuery API calls are made using the project ID specified in `project_id` config.
+By default, all BigQuery API calls are made using the project ID specified in the credentials.
 However, sometimes you may wish to run BigQuery jobs using a different project ID, e.g. when querying the DDLs for tables & views.
 You can do so by specifying the `job_project_id` config as follows,

 ```yaml
 job_project_id: <project_id>